technogise/dynamo-data-migrations/README.md

 ### Migrate up
 This command will apply all pending migrations in the migrations dir picking up files in ascending order as per the name.
 If no profile is passed it will use AWS configuration from `default` profile.
+If this is the first time that `up` command is executing against a particular AWS account then it also creates a `MIGRATIONS_LOG` table in the selected AWS account if it does not exist.

+Example: For `default` profile
 ````bash
 $  dynamo-data-migrations status up
 MIGRATED UP: 1674549369392-sample_migration_1.ts